 Spotlight Your Post With Internal Links

-Internal links are a great way to raise visibility to your blog post — specifically, the links pointing to that post from other pages on your site.
+Internal links are a great way to raise the visibility of your blog post – specifically, the links pointing to that post from other pages on your site.

 Your new post should return the favor, of course, by linking to other pages internally where appropriate, but it’s the links pointing to your post (not the ones on that post) that will give it a boost.

 This means you should look for a few other posts on your site where you can work in an internal link pointing to your new post.
 That will also provide the side-benefit of giving you an opportunity to refresh some other content you might not have looked at for a while, so it doesn’t go stale.